the mountains of Great Basin

 When is the Best Time to Road Trip to Great Basin National Park?

 Great Basin National Park is open year round with exception of major holidays.
-Even though it is a lesser visited park, summer is the peak season and when it’s most crowded.
+Even though it’s a lesser visited park, less than 200,000 people visited in 2023, summer is peak season and when it’s most crowded.

 However, to see all the park features and visit the caves, summer and early fall are definitely the best times to visit.